XenHat/Molokai-Pastel/README.md

 __Note__: This theme was tested in [Sublime Text 2][2] and [Sublime Text 3][8].

+### Bleeding edge?

+You can tell package control to download Molokai-Pastel directly from this repo instead of waiting for releases, if you desire so.
+To do that, follow [this method][10].

 Molokai-Pastel (main work, more love was given)

 [![Preview][97]][98]